Optimal transport for automatic alignment of untargeted metabolomic data: Methods and Materials

-Matched metabolic features must have compatible $m/z$ so we enforce that $\Pi_{ij} = 0$ when $|m_i^x - m_j^y| > m_\text{gap}$ where $m_\text{gap}$ is a user-specified threshold.
+\paragraph{Constraint on $m/z$ ratios} Matched metabolic features must have compatible $m/z$ so we enforce that $\Pi_{ij} = 0$ when $|m_i^x - m_j^y| > m_\text{gap}$ where $m_\text{gap}$ is a user-specified threshold.
 Based on prior literature~\cite{alcohol_paper,PAIRUP-MS,m2s,mC,NetID} we set $m_\text{gap}$ = 0.01ppm.
-Note that $m_\text{gap}$ is not explicitly used in~\eqref{eq:UGW} but is rather enforced in each iteration of our alternating minimization algorithm for the UGW objective (Supplementary Information).
+Note that $m_\text{gap}$ is not explicitly used in~\eqref{eq:UGW1} but is rather enforced in each iteration of our alternating minimization algorithm for the UGW objective (Appendix 1).

 Unlike the $m/z$ ratios discussed above, RTs often exhibit a non-linear deviation (drift) between studies so we cannot enforce compatibility of RTs directly in our optimization.
 Instead, in the following step of our pipeline we ensure matched metabolite pairs have compatible RTs by estimating the drift function and subsequently using it to filter out metabolite matches whose RT values are inconsistent with the estimated drift.